ing-bank/doing-cli/docs/get_started/install.md

 </div>

-You should then be able to run `doing`:
+You should then be able to view the help file by running `doing`:

 <div class="termy">